Find out if you need Academic Technology Approval Scheme (ATAS) clearance.

 If you need a student visa, we can’t issue a Confirmation of Acceptance for Studies (CAS) to you without proof of ATAS clearance.

 If you’re applying for a visit visa to study a short course, we can’t issue a sponsor letter without ATAS clearance.

 In both cases, we need ATAS clearance directly from the government before you can make a student visa application.

-See more information about applying for ATAS clearance from the Foreign and Commonwealth Office.
+See more information about applying for ATAS clearance from the Foreign, Commonwealth and Development Office.

 If your course changes